PaulMarkey-NYC/Technical-Writing/README.md

 ## Clients

-Below is a partial list of clients for which Paul Markey's performed tech writing and business analysis contract work:
+Below is a partial list (alphabetized) of clients for which Paul Markey's performed tech writing and business analysis contract work:

 |                        |                          |                         |
 | :---                   | :---                     | :---                    |